lhindman/cs121-lab06-1/README.md

 Instead of writing a simple accessor method called getTimestamp that returns a reference to the Date object, it is more useful to provide methods that can process the timezone information appropriately and return a String value with a custom date and time format.
 Use the javadoc comments below to implement the required functionality
 ```
     /**
-     * Return a String representation of the with the following
+     * Return a String representation of the timestamp with the following
      *     custom format: "EEE dd MMM yyyy hh:mm:ss a z"
      *
      *     The timezone value should remain unchanged